Control 4.1: Copilot Admin Settings and Feature Management

 Baseline Security Mode

-Baseline Security Mode is relevant to Copilot governance, but it should not be documented as if it were a Copilot-specific tab.
-Microsoft documents it as an organization-wide Microsoft 365 security baseline under Settings > Org settings > Security & privacy.
-For FSI teams, it is best treated as a complementary control surface that informs the broader Copilot security posture rather than replacing workload-specific Purview, SharePoint, or agent governance decisions.
+Baseline Security Mode reached general availability in November 2025.
+For FSI teams, BSM is best treated as a complementary control surface that strengthens the broader Copilot security posture rather than replacing workload-specific Purview, SharePoint, or agent governance decisions.

 Copilot Surface Coverage